The largest church in Canada, Oratoire St. Joseph (the Oratory of St. Joseph) attracts more than two million visitors each year.

 Visitors must climb more than 280 steps to get to the basilica's main entrance.
 However, there is a separate staircase of 99 steps which is set aside for pilgrims who wish to climb on their knees.

-The basilica can seat about 3,000 people and holiday services at the basilica often hold that many and more.
+The basilica can seat about three thousand people and holiday services at the basilica often hold that many and more.

 The heart of Brother André sits in a reliquary (a shrine for holy relics) at the basilica's museum.
 He requested that it be kept in the basilica so as to provide protection for the building and the people that enter.

-The museum is also home to nearly 300 different crèches collected from more than 100 countries.
+The museum is also home to nearly three hundred different crèches collected from more than one hundred countries.
 The collection is stunning and is especially popular around the Christmas holidays.